eyra/feldspar/README.md

     yield CommandUIRender(page3)
 ```

 [`ScriptWrapper`](src/framework/processing/py/port/main.py) and [py_worker](src/framework/processing/py_worker.js) using `send` to iterate over the commands one by one.
-For more information on yield and Generators: https://realpython.com/introduction-to-python-generators
+For more information on yield and Generators visit https://realpython.com/introduction-to-python-generators.

 </details>